1st Place Award for Excellence in Illinois College Newspapers.

 The Argus, which has been published weekly since 1894 without interruption, is one of the longest continually published college newspapers in America.
 As a member of The Illinois College Press Association, The Argus has placed among the top three Illinois college newspapers in its class for 11 of the last 18 years, a tradition of excellence that continues with each new staff.
 The Argus is totally student-run, with James Plath serving as faculty advisor and offering weekly critiques of each issue since 1988.
 If you are interested in joining the staff, email the editor and check out the Argus website.

 Tributaries is Illinois Wesleyan University's Journal of the Fine Arts.
 Completely run by students, Tributaries publishes student work in prose, poetry, and art and often puts student musical compositions on their website.
 This semi-annual journal appears at the end of each semester.
 In late winter, the staff of Tributaries also hosts an annual writing conference for undergraduate students called Tongue & Ink.
-To see the publication online or to find more information on the publication and conference, check out the
+Check out

 The Delta is the English Department's annual academic journal.
 It is published every spring and contains a selection of high quality student English papers from the previous calendar year.
 Any paper written for an Illinois Wesleyan University English class may be submitted, and selection and layout for the journal are done by a board of English majors and minors.
 If you would like to know more about the board or submitting, email the editor at email@example.com.